 Doomsday is a character most famous for being the villain who finally killed Superman, but what most fans don’t know about is that he’s also a character with very deep Kryptonian roots.

-Doomsday’s origin has been tweaked a bit by the various DC reboots over the years, but the most known is that a scientist named Bertron created a humanoid baby in his lab, and then put it out into the environment.
-Though the infant immediately died, the scientist then collected the infant’s remains, cloned the infant, and put it out to die again.
+Doomsday’s origin has been tweaked a bit by the various DC reboots over the years, but the most known is that a scientist named Bertron created a humanoid baby in his lab, and left it out into the environment.
+But the infant immediately died, the scientist then collected the infant’s remains, cloned it, and put it out to die again.
 This was done over and over again, as every new clone of the baby became stronger than the last, each one collecting the pained memories of the previous clone, until finally, a creature was created.

 9) Xa-Du The Phantom King